Zehaan22/MTH707-MagneticHMC/README.md

 Directory with all the code implementations for all the algorithms and visualisations (all in R).

+Within this repository, I have folders for all the targets and algorithms that I implement in this paper and their underlying structure and how to run them is explained in the README.md file in the folder.

 - Papers:

 Reference articles for the project.